hiveeyes/documentation/doc/source/do-it-yourself.rst

     | and ARM_-based SoC computers like the RaspberryPi_ or ODROID_
     | as well as regular x86/amd64-based systems like the `Intel NUC`_.
     |
-    | Standing on the shoulders of giants.
+    | We are standing on the shoulders of giants.

 ************